 Dear potential students and parents,

-Please, if you believe in a person who puts value on inclusion, respect for his students, and high expectations on academic success through team work and professional inter-personal relationships, then Tutor "Brain A" will always be at your service whether you are in middle school, high school or in college.
-I also assist students to write their personal statements for graduate or medical school.
-It will be a privilege to tutor non-traditional students too.
+Please, if you believe in a person who puts value on inclusion, respect for his students, and high expectations on academic success through team work and professional inter-personal relationships, then Tutor "Brain A" will always be at your service.
+Whether you are in middle school, high school or in college, I would be glad to work with you.
+I also assist students to write their personal statements for graduate, pharmacy, nursing

 Thank you and stay blessed!